CPP and EI rate max 2022 (as usual) are a little higher. Were they somewhat following the inflation rate? Not the current rate of inflation, luckily.

 One of my most popular posts in 2022 was CPP (Canada Pension Plan) and EI (Employment Insurance) rates for 2023, so I figure I’ll keep going with a winner.
 Interestingly interest in this topic is year-round.
 CPP and EI rates for 2023 (as usual) are a little higher.

 Will 2023 be a better year?
 I will no longer comment on this area, as my prognostication skills are subpar.

 As we start 2023 (a new year), all who receive paycheques (the Japanese term is Salaryman) get to start paying CPP and EI premiums again.
 Depending on how much you make, this might be a short-term issue or a year-long pain.

-If you pay CPP and EI premiums all year long, don’t worry, this is not for you.
+If you pay CPP and EI premiums all year, don’t worry, this is not for you.
 Read on for those who have an end date for your CPP premiums.

 EI this year is again a bit lower:

-- The maximum insurable earnings for 2022 is $60,300, up from $56,300 in 2021.
+- The maximum insurable earnings for 2023 is $61,500, up from $60,300 in 2022.
 This is the EI maximum insured income for the year.
-If you earn more than this, and claim EI, this is what your benefits will be based on.
+If you earn more than this and claim EI, this is what your benefits will be based on.

-- The rates have remained the same as last year:
+- The rates are up from last year:

-- Maximum premium paid $ 952.74, once you reach this point no more EI will be deducted from your pay
+- Maximum premium paid $1,002.45.
+Once you reach this point, no more EI will be deducted from your pay

 Guess How Much Bill Makes